 The movement of people and goods around the world increases the opportunity for the introduction of invasive species.
 The most effective way to stop the negative impacts of Invasive species is through the prevention of spread by regulating the trade or movement of a species.
-Once an Invasive Species has arrived, early detection, monitoring, and eradication can stop the species spreading.
+Once Invasive Species has arrived, early detection, monitoring, and eradication can stop the species from spreading.

 Negative Consequences of Invasive Species